crate/crate/blackbox/docs/general/builtins/array-comparisons.rst

     expression IN (value [, ...])

-The binary operator ``IN`` allows you to verfiy the membership of the left-hand operand in the right-hand parenthesized list of scalar expressions.
+The binary operator ``IN`` allows you to verify the membership of the left-hand operand in the right-hand parenthesized list of scalar expressions.

 Returns ``true`` if any of the right-hand expression is found in the result of